 Changes in a company’s talent base also are typically needed

 In the cloud, the lines blur between the skills required to manage applications and those required to manage infrastructure.
-Myriad platform services—including serverless databases, key management system, machine learning, image recognition, speech-to-text translation, IoT analytics—are transforming the way cloud applications are built.
+Countless platform services—including serverless databases, key management system, machine learning, image recognition, speech-to-text translation, IoT analytics—are transforming the way cloud applications are built.

 Cloud services have become incredibly granular and they enable companies to really fine tune how much they consume.
 This includes resizing or redefining instance types to optimize computing, tiering storage types to optimize storage, and eliminating waste by removing idle instances or unattached disks.